-&lt;sup>8 Analysis conducted as of April 12, 2021.
+12 Analysis conducted as of April 12, 2021.

-Holiday Name Rule Observed Rule (if applicable) no observed holiday if falls on Saturday.
-Martin Luther King Day 3rd Monday of January N/A Presidents' Day 3rd Monday of February N/A Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21 N/A Memorial Day Last Monday of May N/A Independence Day 4th of July Take the next day as observed holiday if falls on Sunday.
+Holiday Name Rule Observed Rule (If applicable) New Year's Day First day of each year Take the next day as observed holiday if holiday falls on Sunday, no observed holiday if falls on Saturday.
+Martin Luther King Day 3 rd Monday of January N/A Presidents' Day 3 rd Monday of February N/A Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21st N/A Memorial Day Last Monday of May N/A Independence Day 4 th of July Take the next day as observed holiday if falls on Sunday.
 Take the preceding day if falls on Saturday.
-Labor Day First Monday of September N/A Columbus Day Second Monday of October N/A Veterans Day Take the next day as observed holiday if holiday falls on Su no observed holiday if falls of Saturday.
-Thanksgiving Day 4th Thursday of November N/A Christmas Day 25th of December Take the next day as observed holiday if falls on Sunday.
+Labor Day First Monday of September N/A Columbus Day Second Monday of October N/A Veterans Day 11 th of November Take the next day as observed holiday if holiday falls on Sunday, no observed holiday if falls on Saturday.
+Thanksgiving Day 4 th Thursday of November N/A Christmas Day 25 th of December Take the next day as observed holiday if falls on Sunday.
 Take the preceding day if falls on Saturday.